Placement of Aortic Transcatheter Valves 2A - PARTNER 2A

 The results of this trial indicate that TAVR with the second-generation Sapien XT valve is noninferior to SAVR for the primary endpoint of mortality/disabling stroke at 2 years for the treatment of severe symptomatic aortic stenosis in intermediate-risk patients (STS PROM score 4-8%; median 5.8%).
 Transfemoral TAVR was possible in about 75% of the patients, and in these patients, TAVR appeared to be superior to SAVR.
 Vascular complications were higher in TAVR patients at 30 days, while new-onset atrial fibrillation, acute kidney injury, and bleeding were higher in the SAVR arm.
 Valve performance at 2 years was similar between the two strategies, although moderate to severe PVL was significantly higher in the TAVR arm at 2 years.
 From the patient’s perspective, transfemoral TAVR provided earlier symptomatic benefit; this was comparable to surgery at 2 years of follow-up.

-This is a landmark trial in this field.
-Although longer-term data are absolutely vital, this trial may move the needle towards lower-risk patients for TAVR.
-Thus far, TAVR is FDA approved for high (STS score ≥8%) or inoperable patients.
+This is a landmark trial in this field and resulted in approval for intermediate-risk patients.
 The higher PVL rate with TAVR is an important limitation, although the Sapien device currently commercially available is the third-generation S3 valve (as compared with the second-generation XT valve studied in this trial), which has a skirt around the valve frame specifically to reduce the incidence of this complication.
 Further data from the S3 cohort of the PARTNER 2 trial also are awaited.